bittyphp/bitty-router/README.md

     // You can define as many variables as needed.
     '/products/{id}',

-    // Our callback can access the variable from the Request object function (ServerRequestInterface $request) {
+    // Our callback can access the variable from the Request object. function (ServerRequestInterface $request) {
         return new Response('You requested product '.$request->getAttribute('id'));
     },